Fears, Phobias and Anxiety

 Finally, if you are not sure, I whole heartedly recommend getting help from a qualified, experienced behaviorist.
 They’ll properly assess the situation and show you how to get it just right for maximum benefit.

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
-If you are looking for advice for your dog then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline